busstoptaktik/geodesy/ruminations/010-rumination.md

 **Fourth:** The `CoordinateSet` interface repairs on this missing property by pushing the chronoreference to the metadata-interface, *where at most one epoch is allowed!*

 I have a very hard time trying to construct a practical use case for this.
-GNSS-time series consist of observations at epoch `(t_0, t_1,.., t_n)`, and each observation is referred to the dynamic reference frame *at the observation epoch*.
+GNSS-time series consist of observations at epoch `(t_0, t_1,.., t_n)`, and each observation is referenced to the dynamic reference frame *at the observation epoch*.

 **Hence:** No one in their right mind would ever transform their observations to a common epoch, and throw away the time component (making it impossible to transform back to the actual observation).